AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 ```
 Visit the [SubQuery quick start guide](https://academy.subquery.network/quickstart/quickstart.html) for more details.

-Continue with the set up by following the prompt and customising the parameters or accepting the defaults.
+Continue with the set-up by following the prompt and customising the parameters or accepting the defaults.

 ## Customizing the project in 3 simple steps
 There are 3 important files that need to be modified.
 These are: